IBM Workplace

 Lionel: Hi Brighton, sure, I’m available after tomorrow.
 When do you want to chat?

-Lionel and I filled a whole Mural with dashboard examples, future ideas, and notes taken during meetings that could influence the design.
-Instead of presenting a single, finalized idea at a meeting only for it to be shot down due to containment issues, I ran tens of potential ideas by Lionel to ask which was the most feasible.
-That way, I had a better idea of our constraints earlier on, while Lionel gained more of an investment in the design process.
+Lionel and I filled a Mural with dashboard examples, future ideas, and notes taken during meetings that could influence the design.
+Instead of presenting a single, finalized idea, I ran potential ideas by Lionel to ask which was the most feasible.
+I had a better idea of our constraints earlier on, while Lionel gained more of an investment in the design process.

 Even more importantly, I had broken down a team silo and encouraged a non-designer to become an advocate for design.